Sheffield skyline showing the housing market context for choosing the best cash house buyer in 2026

 Realistic Sheffield prices in 2026

 Against an estate-agent sale at £165,000, the net difference after agent fees (~£3,300), conveyancing (£1,200), several months of mortgage and council tax (£3,000–£6,000), and the 25–30% chance the sale falls through entirely, the gap to the cash-buyer figure is materially narrower than the headline percentage suggests.
 Our full guide to cash buyer pricing walks through the maths in more detail.
+For Sheffield-specific routes and timelines, see our deep page on selling your house fast in Sheffield.

 Want a clean offer from a local principal buyer?